 Zachary Stockill: Part of the reason I wanted to start doing these Q and A videos is to get better at speaking briefly, and try to condense big ideas down to a short, digestible format.

 There are a few things that I could suggest here.
-On the one hand, there’s the practical element to your question which is basically, how do I stop spending time on social media?
+There’s the practical element to your question which is basically, how do I stop spending time on social media?

-Aside from the issue of you’re worried about your husband looking, perhaps talking to his ex’s on social media, there’s just the issue of social media in general.
+Aside from the issue of you’re worried about your husband looking, there’s just the issue of social media in general.
 Anyone who’s familiar with my work, my guidebook, my online course, my private Facebook community, knows that I’m big on trying to limit your time on social media.

 Personally, I find social media, for the most part, a massive time suck.

-I don’t use Facebook pretty much at all aside from talking to students in my private Facebook group and messaging with friends using messenger, that’s about it.
-I use Instagram a little bit, I’ll check Twitter maybe once a day, but in general, it’s a good idea to limit your time on social media, generally, especially if you have any struggles around retroactive jealousy.
+I don’t use Facebook pretty much at all aside from talking to students in my private Facebook group.
+And, messaging with friends using messenger, that’s about it.
+I use Instagram a little bit.
+I’ll check Twitter maybe once a day, it’s a good idea to limit your time on social media.
+Generally, especially if you have any struggles around retroactive jealousy.

 All of these things, un-following blocking, using applications to limit your time, these are all practical suggestions that can actually really help.
 I think I wrote a whole article about this, actually.
 Please take a look at that if you’re having any struggles around social media use.